ragnarak54/QuizbowlBot/README.md

 ?tossup
 ```

 is the most basic command.
 The bot will start reading a question, and anyone in that channel can buzz at any time when they know the answer.
-You buzz simply by typing "buzz".
+You buzz simply by typing `buzz` or `bz`.
 Just like in quizbowl, wait to be recognized for your buzz to avoid giving a free answer to someone who buzzed in right before you!
 For ease of access, you can also type `?q, ?t, or ?question`

 If you're studying up on a certain category, you can put it after the tossup command, or any of its shortcuts, like `?q literature` (or even `?q lit`!) to get a tossup from that category.